 You can use ODV to import data from Sea-Bird .cnv files into an existing collection or an automatically created new ODV data collection suitable for the particular contents of the import files.
 Sea-Bird .cnv files are created from raw Sea-Bird files using Sea-Bird's SBE Data Processing software.
 When importing such files, ODV can split down- and up casts into separate stations.
-ODV can also subsample the data using a user specified interval.
+ODV can also bin-average the data using a user specified pressure bin-size.